Note: You can’t wait to explore the steps to execute automation testing? If yes, please skip this part and scroll down to the part 3 of the post.

-And yes, Katalon Recorder is not the only one, there are some Selenium alternatives out there, such as Protractor, Kantu or Robot framework but I just show here the easiest way and the most proficient tool to do the magical things ;).
+And yes, Katalon Recorder is not the only one, there are some Selenium IDE out there, such as Protractor, Kantu or Robot framework but I just show here the easiest way and the most proficient tool as an example ;).

 Given a sample test case whose scenario is as below:

 Imagine you have a service booking site that requires the user to log in, fill up the form and submit to accomplish booking process.
 After changing a little bit in theme, you may wonder whether this function is still working or not.
 The 3 easy steps below will help you get rid of the confusion.